 In large part, CFOs are talking about technologies that automate traditionally manual tasks like data entry, verification, reconciliation, and more.
 The reason is that static tools like spreadsheets are no longer the deft engines of insight that businesses need in the age of urgency.

 As CFOs see it, the rising volume and complexity of data present challenges that step-by-step, manual tasks can’t meet.
-Just look at the plans CFOs had for their finance groups last year.
-Adaptive Insights surveyed 160 CFOs and found the top three initiatives in 2018 were to create or refine their finance group’s visual analytics reporting, upgrade technology, and develop professional skills.²
+Just look at the plans CFOs have for their finance groups.
+Workday Adaptive Planning surveyed 160 CFOs and found the top three initiatives were to create or refine their finance group’s visual analytics reporting, upgrade technology, and develop professional skills.

 A powerful ally